stevenmchaves/hash-test/README.md

 * Test case - Hashing algorithm doesn't seem to be `SHA512` based on the test conducted for password. - See `testHappyPathValidatePasswordSHA512`
 * Test case - Post is supported with no data - `Malformed Input - 400` (See `testPostApi`)
 * Test case - Post with invalid parameters - See `testPostAPIInvalidParameters`
-* Test case - Post with empty data - See `testWithEmptyDataProvided`
+* Test case - Post with empty data - See `testPostWithEmptyDataProvided`
-* Test case - Post with password, but with no value - See `testWithInvalidDataNoPasswordValue`
+* Test case - Post with password, but with no value - See `testPostWithInvalidDataNoPasswordValue`
     <b>BUG: Seems to be a bug as this should not allow empty password</b>
-* Test case - invalid key in the data - See `testWithInvalidDataKeyValue`
+* Test case - invalid key in the data - See `testPostWithInvalidDataKeyValue`
     <b>BUG: Should probably returned 400 with something about fomrat being incorrect </b>
-* Test case - validate response time - Validated that 5 seconds elapses for a job identifier to be created and password hash is generated. - See `testValidateResponseTime`
+* Test case - validate response time - Validated that 5 seconds elapses for a job identifier to be created and password hash is generated. - See `testPostValidateResponseTime`
-* Test case - Confirm that entire data json is not being used for SHA512- See `testNotAllJsonDataSHA512`
+* Test case - Confirm that entire data json is not being used for SHA512- See `testPostNotAllJsonDataSHA512`

 #### GET `/hash` - PasswordGetHashingTest
 * Test case - call API without job identifier.
 See `testGetAPI`